saylesss88/nix-book/src/installation/encrypted_manual.md

 sudo umount /mnt
 ```

-## Lets copy all of our files to a persistent location
+## Persisting Critical System State

 The following is a one time operation, we're just getting it out of the way now.
+This moves all of the important system state to a persistant location, further
+preparing for impermanence.

 ```bash
 sudo mkdir -p /persist/etc